pingcap/docs/develop/dev-guide-implicit-type-conversion.md

 ### Loss of precision

-In the following case, the data type of field a is `decimal(32,0)`.
-From the execution plan, we know that there is an implicit type conversion, and both the decimal field and the string constant are converted to double type, but the precision of `double` type is not as high as `decimal`, so there is a loss of precision, and in this case, it causes the error of filtering the result set out of range.
+In the following case, the data type of the `a` field is `decimal(32,0)`.
+In the execution plan, an implicit type conversion occurs, and both the decimal field and the string constant are converted to the double type.
+Because the precision of the double type is not as high as decimal, there is a loss of precision.
+In this case, the SQL statement incorrectly filters the result set out of range.

 {{< copyable "sql" >}}